Juneau, Alaska: Government and politics

-These districts are nearly aligned with the boundaries of the 31st and 32nd election districts that were established by the state.
-The main difference is that the 32nd District includes communities outside the CBJ: Gustavus, Kupreanof, Petersburg, Skagway and Tenakee Springs.
+The districts are nearly aligned with the boundaries of the 31st and 32nd election districts which were established by the state.
+Mainly the difference is that the 32nd District includes communities outside the CBJ: Gustavus, Kupreanof, Petersburg, Skagway and Tenakee Springs.
 The Juneau Airport precinct is in the 31st district, which is otherwise identical to the 2nd Assembly District.

-Since Juneau was split into two state house districts by the state during redistricting in the early 1990s, the districts comprising downtown Juneau, Douglas Island and surrounding areas have exclusively elected Democrats to the Alaska House of Representatives, while the districts comprising Mendenhall Valley and surrounding areas have mostly elected Republicans.
-The 31st District is represented in the House by Democrat Andi Story, who has been in office since 2018.
+Juneau was split into two state house districts by the state during redistricting in the early 1990.
+The districts comprising downtown Juneau, Douglas Island and surrounding areas have exclusively elected Democrats to the Alaska House of Representatives and the districts comprising Mendenhall Valley and surrounding areas have mostly elected Republicans.
+The 31st District is represented in the House by Andi Story, a Democrat who has been in office since 2018.
 The 32nd District is represented by Democrat Sara Hannan.

-Combined, these two election districts form Alaska Senate District Q. That seat is held by Democrat Jesse Kiehl.
-The last Republican to represent Juneau in the state Senate was Elton Engstrom, Jr., the father of Cathy Muñoz.
+The two election districts form Alaska Senate District Q and the seat is held by Democrat Jesse Kiehl.
+The last Republican to represent Juneau in the state Senate was Elton Engstrom Jr., the father of Cathy Muñoz.
 He left office at the end of his term in early 1971, after failing to be re-elected in 1970.